Coronavirus: Pay Job Retention Scheme grants back

 - 20 October 2020

 If you do not do this, you may have to pay a penalty.
 If you do repay any overclaimed grant, this will prevent any potential tax liability in respect of the overpayment of Coronavirus Job Retention Scheme.
-We will not be actively looking for innocent errors in our compliance approach.
+HMRC will not be actively looking for innocent errors in their compliance approach.

 Find out more about when you may have to pay a penalty and other information, including: